 The New Earth Farmers duo Nicole Storto and Paul Knowles offered up some pensive narratives of the 2020s dreamscape on the 2021 EP "Into The Great Unknown".
 They got help from James Deprato, Kevin T White (Chuck Prophet Mission Express), and Nigel Twist (The Alarm) to round out the sound.
-The band recorded a new extended record during the Spring of 2022 in Napa, CA (Boxer Lodge) and Berkeley, CA. They will be releasing "The Good Ones Got Away" in March of 2023.
-Stay tuned for singles and a video from the new offering.
+The band recorded a new extended record during the Spring of 2022 in Napa, CA (Boxer Lodge) and Berkeley, CA. The band released "The Good Ones Got Away" in March of 2023 to enthusiastic review in the U.S. and Europe.

 On their 2023 release, New Earth Farmers continue to celebrate the contradictions and complexities of the American experience, always focusing their attention on the truth.
 The Good Ones Got Away, is their first outing as the New Earth Farmers.
 The music is as honest and compelling as everything that’s come before, both as Mars, AZ and New American Farmers.
 Knowles says the chaos of the Covid epidemic and the current political landscape led them to reinvent the band’s name.
 “We wanted something less nationalistic.
 Right now, ‘American’ is overused and a bit jingoistic in nature.
 We wanted something inclusive, that had nothing to do with that frame of mind.
 It’s all one planet, one earth, no imaginary borders.
 We’re also expanding musically and starting to burn out on the whole ‘Americana’ vibe.”